stooj/pulumi-azure-serverless-workshop/05-frontend/README.md

 ## Step 1 &mdash; Install Azure Provider

-Azure NextGen provider is designed to expose the API of Azure Resource Manager (ARM).
+Azure Native provider is designed to expose the API of Azure Resource Manager (ARM).
 Currently, ARM does not contain operations required to setup a static website on a Storage Account: those operations belong to the data plane and storage-specific SDKs.
-Therefore, the Azure NextGen provider doesn't suppose them either.
+Therefore, the Azure Native provider doesn't suppose them either.

 However, the Terraform-based "Azure" provider does support Storage Static Websites.